Assign CPU Resources to Containers and Pods

-This page shows how to assign a CPU request and a CPU limit to a Container.
-A Container is guaranteed to have as much CPU as it requests, but is not allowed to use more CPU than its limit.
+This page shows how to assign a CPU request and a CPU limit to a container.
+Containers cannot use more CPU than the configured limit.
+Provided the system has CPU time free, a container is guaranteed to be allocated as much CPU as it requests.

 A few of the steps on this page require you to run the metrics-server service in your cluster.
-If you do not have the metrics-server running, you can skip those steps.
+If you have the metrics-server running, you can skip those steps.

 minikube addons enable metrics-server